-If sports at college are an important factor to you, it’s imperative that you research what type of sports programs a school has to offer you.
+If college sports are an important factor to you, it’s imperative that you research what type of sports programs a school has to offer you.
 Do you want to play intercollegiate sports in college or would you prefer to play less competitively by playing intramural sports?

-Another aspect of sports that many students don’t consider is how big of a role sports play in campus life.
+Many students don’t consider how big of a role sports play in campus life.

 How important is it to you to have diversity on campus?
 The people comprising a school’s social body can have a major impact on the social setting.
 Most college books include diversity rankings, so if you are interested in attending a campus with a diverse student body, be sure to check these out.